 Easing back in his seat, Burress nodded.
 “Okay, lay it on me.
 What do the three of you have in mind?”

-With that, Jordan Wallace laid out the plan he, Acosta and Cisneros had come up with, a plan Burress hoped would serve notice to the administration in Washington that Texas wasn’t the only state in the Union that didn’t take kindly to being messed with.
+With that, Jordan Wallace laid out the plan he, Acosta, and Cisneros had come up with, a plan Burress hoped would serve notice to the administration in Washington that Texas wasn’t the only state in the Union that didn’t take kindly to being messed with.

 Chapter 8